rahuldhanak11/green-commute/README.md

 ### Community Engagement:
 A platform for sharing tips, routes, and organizing local eco-friendly events, fostering a sense of community.
 ### Leaderboard :
-users will be ranked on the carbon footprint savings made by them.
+Users will be ranked on the carbon footprint savings made by them.

 ## Techstack
 Flutter, Nodejs, MongoDB